 You should also look for a system that sends notifications to attendees to remind them of upcoming meetings and can record any “maybe” or “declined” attendees.

-Smartway2 helps businesses and employees work better together
+Smartway2 by HubStar helps businesses and employees work better together

 We couldn’t make a whole guide about choosing a meeting room booking system without throwing our own hats in the ring!
 At Smartway2, our meeting room booking software facilitates successful collaboration by helping employees schedule meetings quickly and easily from wherever they are.
 Our robust usage analytics and reporting makes it easy to see what’s working and what needs to change.
 And we integrate seamlessly with the tools your business already uses, making adoption and implementation simple and painless.